5.1.1 Availability of Funds

-(b) Public Laws 112-10, Section 1340(a) 112-55, Section 536, and Section 535, PL 113-6 restrict NASA from contracting to participate, collaborate, or coordinate bilaterally in any way with China or a Chinese-owned firm with funds appropriated on or after April 25, 2011.
-NASA anticipates this restriction will be in future appropriation acts.
+(b) Public Laws 112-10, Section 1340(a) and 112-55, Section 536, restrict NASA from contracting to participate, collaborate, or coordinate bilaterally in any way with China or a Chinese-owned firm with funds appropriated on or after April 25, 2011.
 Contracts for commercial and non-developmental items are excepted from the prohibition as they constitute purchase of goods or services that would not involve participation, collaboration, or coordination between the parties.

 (c) Representation.
 By submission of its offer, the offeror represents that the offeror is not China or a Chinese-owned firm.

-Offerors proposing projects involving the development of software should comply with the requirements of NASA Procedural Requirements (NPR) 7150.2A, “NASA Software Engineering Requirements” are available online at http://nodis3.gsfc.nasa.gov/displayDir.cfm?t=NPR&c=7150&s=2.
+Offerors proposing projects involving the development of software should comply with the requirements of NASA Procedural Requirements (NPR) 7150.2, "NASA Software Engineering Requirements" are available online at http://nodis3.gsfc.nasa.gov/displayDir.cfm?t=NPR&c=7150&s=2.

 Due to the complexity of the approval process, use of human and/or animal subjects is not allowed for Phase I contracts.